telliott99/Swift-write-ups/Array.md

 ### basic

-Some of the Array methods are used for nearly every script.
+Some of the Array methods are used in nearly every script.
 Examples:

 ```swift
 import Foundation